-In terms of consumption, North America accounted for the largest market size (in USD million).
-During the forecast period, market is expected to grow with an estimated CAGR of 5.00%, the highest among the regions including North America, Asia-Pacific, Europe, South America, and Middle-East & Africa.
-The availability of proven Shale gas and heavy oil reserves in the region combined with the consistent developments in horizontal drilling and hydraulic fracturing that will aid in the exploration of unconventional resources is expected to have a positive impact on the market for oilfield chemicals in the region.
-Additionally, with the consistent rise in energy demand in developing countries such as China and India is likely to boost the oil and gas production despite the recently plummeting crude oil prices.
+In terms of consumption, North America accounted for the largest market size (in USD million), and is estimated to register a CAGR of 5.00% during the forecast period 2018-2023.
+The availability of proven shale gas and heavy oil reserves in the region combined with the consistent developments in horizontal drilling and hydraulic fracturing that will aid in the exploration of unconventional resources is expected to have a positive impact on the market for oilfield chemicals in the region.
+Additionally, with the consistent rise in energy demand in countries of Asia-Pacific such as China and India is likely to boost the oil and gas production despite the recently plummeting crude oil prices.

 Source: Mordor Intelligence Analysis